 If, as part of your child’s action plan, he/she is permitted to use an e-Reader, laptop/tablet, iPad or other electronic device, please complete a BYOD User Agreement 2018-19.

-Students attend a formal computer technology class one day per week guided by the full time computer teacher to become more proficient with keyboarding and applications associated with Kidpix.
+Students attend a formal computer technology class one day per week guided by the full time computer teacher to become more proficient with keyboarding and creative publishing.
 The students are focused and energetic with their use of the computer resources, and as their instruction grows into the need for deeper research, the students are also taught how to use the Internet as a research tool.
 Coding and word processing are included in computer class.

 Contact NDV School

 École Notre Dame des Victoires

 San Francisco, CA 94108

 NDV is a member of the Western Association of Schools and Colleges, the Western Catholic Educational Association, the CSJ Educational Network, and the Society of Mary.